-Transportation in New Orleans can be an attraction in itself; you can ride in historic streetcars along a streetcar line that has been in operation more than 150 years.
-Not only that but for a price, you can charter your own streetcar for your own private party and wow your friends or family, too.
+Transportation in New Orleans can be an attraction in itself; you can ride in historic streetcars along a streetcar line that has been in operation for more than 150 years.
+Not only that but for a price, you can charter your own streetcar for your own private party and wow your friends or family.

 You can celebrate a birthday, anniversary, graduation, or any other joyous day with friends and family waving to the crowds you pass by.
 Kids especially love the streetcar.
 Or, if you have a group in town for a convention, a tour on a streetcar is a nice way to mix business with pleasure.

 Although the St. Charles Avenue line might be a favorite line because of the Garden District's impressive architecture, the other lines have some redeeming qualities and points of interest along the way.

 - Canal Station to Riverfront, then to Canal Cemeteries, and return to Canal Station

 - Departs Canal Station to Riverfront, then to Beauregard Circle (City Park), and return to Canal Station